The University of British Columbia

 Bio

 Dr. Shan was born and raised in Mainland China and immigrated to Canada in her adult years.
-Her academic work focuses on the changing work and learning practices in the context of immigration, globalization, and transnationalism.
+Her academic work focuses on the changing work and learning practices in the context of migration, globalization, and transnationalism.
 She has conducted research and published in the areas of work and learning, knowledge “transfer” and translation, lifelong learning, organizational learning, diversity work, and migration, integration, and transnationalism.
 For her research, she has utilized community-based participatory research, institutional ethnography, life history research, situational analysis, critical discourse analysis, and mixed methods.

 Research and Education